myelintek/documentation/user/vc_pipeline.rst

    or the ones defined by `special substitution <vc-workflow-special-substitution>`_.
 2. **Literal substitution**:
    Substitution is done before step execution.
-   During step execution, only the substitions are seen rather than the variable names.
+   During step execution, only the substitutions are seen rather than the variable names.

    .. _vc-workflow-special-substitution: